frame-lang/frame-docs/intermediate_frame/states.rst

 and dropped upon exit.
 Below we see that the counter variable is declared in the **$Begin** state.
 This counter does not go out of scope until the system leaves the **$Begin** state.
-Each time the **inc** interface method is called counter is incremented by 1 and printed.
-When the system is cycled back to **$Begin** we can see that the counter has been reset to 0.
+Each time the **inc** interface method is called the counter variable is incremented by 1 and printed.
+When the system is transitioned to the current **$Begin** state we can see that the counter has been reset to 0.
 This demonstrates that the **counter** variable is a state local variable scoped to the *instance* of the state.